False Evidence (1919 film): Production

+The movie was originally titled Madelon of the Redwoods, but was renamed False Evidence in April 1919.
+The film was the first adaptation of any sort of one of Mary E. Wilkins Freeman novels.
 On March 17, 1919, the Santa Cruz Evening News reported that Viola Dana and Wheeler Oakman, for Metro Pictures, had finished filming on location at Hopkins' Big Trees in Felton and were headed south to film the interior segments of Madelon of the Redwoods.
 According to Derek Whaley, Metro repurposed defunct buildings in a part of the park called Welch Grove to serve as a "pioneer town" for the film.